The Shipping Law Review: Singapore

 All other maritime claims rank pari passu (for example, charter party, cargo and necessaries claims).

 Although the established order of priorities is well recognised and not readily departed from, the court is entitled to depart from the usual order of priorities when warranted by the demands of justice.
 For example, an alteration of the general order of priorities would be justified if the mortgagee allows the bunker arrangements to proceed despite being fully aware that the mortgagors were insolvent and where the mortgagee would, in some manner, benefit from the supplies at the expense of the bunker supplier.
 However, the court in The 'Posidon' and another matter76 refused to subordinate the mortgagee's claim to the claim of the bunker supplier for a few reasons.
 In particular, the court found the argument that the mortgagee's security could be maintained by providing motive power to the vessel to be too simplistic, as a highly mobile vessel could, in fact, expose itself to a wider spectrum of risks as a trading asset.
-Further, there was no evidence that the mortgagor was liquidated or subject to winding-up proceedings or that the mortgagee was in de facto control and management of the finances for vessel's operations and, hence, aware of the mortgagor's purported insolvency at the material time.
+Furthermore, there was no evidence that the mortgagor was liquidated or subject to winding-up proceedings or that the mortgagee was in de facto control and management of the finances for vessel's operations and, hence, aware of the mortgagor's purported insolvency at the material time.
 The mortgagee must also be 'fully aware, in advance' of the arrangements made by a bunker supplier to alter the general order of priorities.
 The fact that a vessel would require bunker fuel for motive power is insufficient to show that the mortgagee has satisfied the requisite level of knowledge.

 It is accepted that, in general, in actions against the proceeds of sale of property arrest in rem, costs have the same priority as the claim in respect of which they have been incurred.
 In The 'Songa Venus',77 the court held that the existence of a possessory lien in respect of a claim would affect the priority to be given to the costs incurred in enforcing that claim in an admiralty action in rem.
 The possessory lien holder surrendered the vessel to the admiralty court in return for an undertaking from the admiralty court to put him in the same position as if he had not surrendered the vessel.
 Once the possessory lien holder surrendered the vessel, he would have to commence an in rem action against the vessel to obtain a judgment so that he could participate in the distribution of the proceeds of the judicial sale of the vessel.
 To make good its undertaking to the possessory lien holder, the admiralty court ought to protect the possessory lien holder's costs incurred in the in rem action to the same extent as the possessory lien itself.